Breast self exam

-- First, lie on your back.
+Begin by lying on your back.
 It is easier to examine all breast tissue if you are lying down.

 - Place your right hand behind your head.
 With the middle fingers of your left hand, gently yet firmly press down using small motions to examine the entire right breast.

 - Next, sit or stand.
 Feel your armpit, because breast tissue goes into that area.

 - Gently squeeze the nipple, checking for discharge.
 Repeat the process on the left breast.

 - Use one of the patterns shown in the diagram to make sure that you are covering all of the breast tissue.

 Next, stand in front of a mirror with your arms by your side.